 20. Rent Out or Resell your Wedding Outfit

 If you feel spending lakhs on a dress that you would wear only once in a lifetime is not worth it, get a dress on rent.

 Renting has never been easier than now because of many online websites like Lukh Studio and many others helping you rent your wedding outfit or even resell the one you bought for your wedding and need no longer.

 We know, this has been said a million times before and will be said a milling times after - never pick your jewelry before your outfit!

-No matter how pretty or awestruck you get after seeing that necklace or earrings in the store, if they don’t match your outfit it will be of no use and you would not want to spoil your bridal look, right?
+No matter how pretty or awestruck you get after seeing that necklace or earrings in the store, if they don’t match your outfit they will be of no use and you would not want to spoil your bridal look, right?

 22. Zero Cost Pre Wedding Shoot

 Pre Wedding Shoots have now become an inevitable part of your wedding.
 If you want to have a shoot but don’t want to spend any extra penny, here’s a quick hack.
 Ask one of your friends or cousin to be your cameraman for a day.
-Borrow a DSLR or high-quality camera phone, choose a nice place such as a park, heritage forts, or a lake nearby.
+Borrow a DSLR or high-quality camera phone, and choose a nice place such as a park, heritage forts, or a lake nearby.
 It will help you save a lot of money that you can later use for your shopping, honeymoon, or use after the wedding.